tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio_Revised.md

 In this activity, students will learn how to use the asyncio library--an asynchronous framework that allows a developer to write concurrent (or non-sequential) code.

-The purpose of this activity is to teach students how to write concurrent code that mitigates the issue of *blocking code* or code that halts the further execution of a program.
+The purpose of this activity is to teach students how to write concurrent code that mitigates the issue of sequential code, namely *blocking code* or code that halts the further execution of downstream processes within a program.

 **File:** [asyncio.ipynb](Activities/05-Ins_Asyncio/Solved/asyncio.ipynb)